pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Preparing your local Windows 10 system – 45 minutes
 ==========================================================================

-In order to deploy using a local Windows 10 system on which you can run commands with Administrator privileges, you must prepare your system with required applications and configuration files you will use for your deployment of Pega Platform.
+In order to deploy Pega Platform using a local Windows 10 system on which you can run commands with Administrator privileges, you must prepare your system with required applications and configuration files you will use for your deployment.
 Pega recommends doing this first so you can complete the deployment without having to pause in order to obtain a Windows application or prepare a configuration file that is required to complete the deployment.

-Assumptions and Prerequisites
+Assumptions and prerequisites
 -----------------------------

 This guide assumes:

 - You have a basic familiarity with running commands from a Windows 10 PowerShell with Administrator privileges.

-- You use the opensource packaging tool chocolatey to install applications onto your Windows laptop.
-For more information, see [chocolatey](https://chocolatey.org/packages?q=open-source).
+- You use the opensource packaging tool Chocolatey to install applications onto your Windows laptop.
+For more information, see [How Chocolatey Works](https://chocolatey.org/how-chocolatey-works).

 - Basic familiarity with GitHub account with which you will download a Pega-managed GitHub repository containing configuration files and scripts that you use to install Pega Platform and then deploy it in the Kubernetes cluster.

 Creating a local folder to access all of the configuration files
 ----------------------------------------------------------------

 Deploying with Helm requires that you run commands from a specific folder on your local system.
-To ensure you stay oriented to the correct filepath, these instructions always use the reference \<local filepath\>/\<platform>-demo folder when you must extract files to a folder or run commands from a folder.
+To ensure you stay oriented to the correct filepath, these instructions always use the reference \<local filepath\>\\\<platform>-demo folder when you must extract files to a folder or run commands from a foler.

-In order to stay consistent with the instructions, it is recommended that you create a folder called \<platform\>-demo on your local system at the top level of your Windows user folder.
-This way, you associate the generic \<local filepath\>/\<platform\>-demo references to the folder C:\\Users\\\<your username\>\\\<platform\>-demo that is specific to your local system.
+In order to stay consistent with the instructions, you can create a folder called \<platform\>-demo on your local system at the top level of your Windows user folder.
+This way, you associate the generic \<local filepath\>\\\<platform\>-demo references to the folder C:\\Users\\\<your username\>\\\<platform\>-demo that is specific to your local system.

 For Windows users: To create this folder, open a Windows PowerShell command prompt with Administrator privileges and enter:

-\$ mkdir C:\\Users\\\<*Windows-username*\>\\\<platform\>-demo
+`$ mkdir C:\Users\<Windows-username><platform>-demo`

 Where \<platform\>-demo is:

-- AKS-demo -for the AKS runbook
+- AKS-demo - for the AKS runbook

-- EKS-demo -for the EKS runbook
+- EKS-demo - for the EKS runbook

-- GKE-demo -for the GKE runbook
+- GKE-demo - for the GKE runbook

-- PKS-demo -for the PKS runbook
+- PKS-demo - for the PKS runbook

 - Openshift-demo - for the Openshift runbook